bytefish/bytefish.de/blog/elasticsearch_code_search_part2_indexer_powershell.md

 ```

 If you are reading the content of a file in PowerShell with `Get-Content` it's building a list, instead
 of reading it as a single string.
-So you have to also use the `-Raw` parameter to get the results as a list:
+So you have to also use the `-Raw` parameter to get the results as a string:

 ```powershell
 Get-Content -Path <filename> -Raw